-The expansion of the showgrounds and reallocation of the residential uses on the Subject Property provide a unique opportunity to re-envision and re-establish the Subject Property, and the surrounding uses, as an integrated equestrian community for the future of Wellington.
-Gene Mische Way runs north/south along the west boundary of the Subject Property between Gracida (40th Street) and Pierson Road and is proposed to provide two-way vehicular ingress/egress access to both the north and south showgrounds.
-A multi-modal path is also proposed to run east of and parallel to the C-4 canal to connect the north and south showgrounds.
-The Applicant will enhance the bridle trail along the north side of the ACME canal, along the southern boundary of the proposed Estates, to create an east/west connection between the expanded showgrounds site and the existing trail on South Shore Boulevard.
-Residents of the Estates will have bridle access to South Shore Boulevard and the north and south showgrounds, along with golf cart access to the equestrian amenities and the south showgrounds.
-The Application removes the (unbuilt) vehicular east/west connection shown on the Wellington Countryplace PUD to allow for the ability to consolidate the vested dwelling units on Pod E which then facilitates the expand the showgrounds.
-Instead, the proposed connections create more integrated, multi-modal transportation that promote and enhance the equestrian lifestyle and allow the public and residents to walk, ride, or golf cart to the showgrounds and equestrian amenities throughout the site.
+The creation of the additional equestrian facilities and reallocation of the residential uses on the Subject Property provide a unique opportunity to re-envision and re-establish the Subject Property, and the surrounding uses, as an integrated equestrian community modeled for the future of Wellington.
+Gene Mische Way runs north/south along the west boundary of the Subject Property between Gracida (40th Street) and Pierson Road and is proposed to provide two-way vehicular ingress/egress access to both the Wellington International and the new facilities..
+This will internalize traffic into the two equestrian venues that is currently concentrated on Pierson Road-as riders, trainers, horses and support staff traverse back and forth between the two venues.
+A multi-modal path is also proposed to run east of and parallel to the C-4 canal to facilitate access to the north and south equestrian venues.
+The Applicant will enhance the bridle trail along the north side of the ACME canal, along the southern boundary of The Wellington South, to create an east/west connection between the expanded showgrounds site and the existing trail on South Shore Boulevard.
+The Wellington South will include a public 12-foot bridle trail through the community to South Shore Boulevard and Wellington International and the new showgrounds venue on Pod F, along with golf cart access to the equestrian amenities and the south showgrounds.
+The Application removes the (unbuilt) vehicular east/west connection shown on the Wellington Countryplace PUD to allow for the ability to consolidate the vested dwelling units on Pod E which then facilitates the creation of the additional equestrian facilities on Pod F. The proposed connections will promote an integrated, multi-modal transportation system that enhances the equestrian lifestyle.
+Residents will have the ability to walk, ride, or use a golf cart to access both showgrounds and other equestrian amenities throughout the site without vehicular conflict points.